AllieTbo/playbook-piv/_devconfig/15_network.md

 > This may be out of scope since you're really building your PKI {:class="alert"}

+A subordinate issuing certificate authority is required to issue certificates from the root CA to lower tier systems and applications.
+The subordinate issuing CA acts as a middle tier between the root CA and the end client, allowing the root CA to be offline from the network, preventing compromise and protecting the integrity of the certificates that it issues.

 You can install the CA role on any Windows Server that is already a member of the domain, unlike your offline Root CA. Follow the Root CA configuration steps until you reach the screen which asks to select “Standalone CA” vs. “Enterprise CA”.
 [Please refer to this Microsoft TechNet Article for Installing a Subordinate CA.](https://technet.microsoft.com/en-us/library/cc772192.aspx)

 Below is a guided walkthrough of the steps contained in the Microsoft Article with a few more explanatory details.